I have never been on a zipline trip, how does this work?

 Is ziplining safe?

 Safety is our first priority at French Broad Adventures.
 Our course has been certified to meet or exceed ACCT Design, Performance and Inspection Standards for zipline tours.
 It has been built by leading industry professionals utilizing the latest in state-of-the-art safety systems.
 All aspects of the course design include redundant safety features and are inspected regularly.
 Our operational procedures are reviewed to meet or exceed the ACCT Operation Standards.
-You will be in a full-body harness and clipped to the system at all times to insure your safety.
-Your guides all have extensive training and will be there every step of the way to be certain that proper procedures are followed, so relax and have fun!
+You will be in a full-body harness and clipped to the system at all times.
+Your guides all have extensive training and will be there every step of the way to be certain that your trip runs smoothly, so relax and have fun!

 For everyone’s safety, we do not allow anyone under the influence of drugs or alcohol to go on any of our trips.
 No refunds will be made.

 Because this is a guided trip, we strongly encourage making a reservation so we can have the appropriate staffing for the day.
-If you are planning to come in July or August we recommend making your reservation early because our peak season trips fill up quickly.
+If you are planning to come between early June and mid-August we recommend making your reservation early because our peak season trips fill up quickly.

-Call us and let our friendly reservations staff assist you in scheduling your zipline trip between 8am and 8pm.
+Call us and let our friendly reservations staff assist you in scheduling your zipline trip between 8am and 6pm.
 You may also book your trip online 24 hours a day.
+Have a quick question?
+Use our online chat feature 7 days a week from 9am – 5pm.
 Full payment is required to confirm your reservation and this can be done with any major credit card or check (time permitting).

 French Broad Adventures requires all guests to sign a waiver.
 Please download the waiver and fill out and bring with you at the time of your trip.
 (You will need the free Adobe Acrobat Reader to download the waivers from our website).
 You can also complete the waiver form at the outpost on the day of your trip, but please allow extra time for this.

-FBA makes every reasonable effort to ensure a quality and fun zipline trip.
+FBA makes every reasonable effort to ensure a fun zipline trip and minimize risk wherever possible.
 However, there are certain conditions in outdoor adventures that are beyond our control.
 All guests are required to sign a waiver and participate at their own risk.
+And remember, follow all of your guide’s instructions, because safety starts with you!

 What if I’m afraid of heights?